Air France KLM loses fight against EU cartel fine

 BRUSSELS, March 30 (Reuters) - Air France-KLM AIRF.PA and its Dutch subsidiary KLM on Wednesday lost their challenge against million-euro fines re-imposed by EU antitrust regulators five years ago for taking part in an air cargo cartel two decades ago.

+The EU competition enforcer subsequently fixed procedural errors pointed out by the Luxembourg-based General Court and in 2017 re-issued the same penalties except for Martinair which had its fine reduced.

+The airlines then took their case back to the General Court, Europe's second-highest.

+The Luxembourg-based court rejected Air France KLM and KLM's appeals and those brought by Martinair Holland, Cargolux, Lufthansa LHAG.DE and Singapore Airlines SIAL.SI.

+"Air France-KLM has taken note of the EU General Court’s judgement on the appeal filed against the decision of the European Commission of 17 March 2017 against 13 cargo operators, including Group airlines Air France, KLM and Martinair for practices considered to be anti-competitive in the air cargo sector," Air France KLM said in a statement.

+"The Group will immediately analyse this decision in view of an appeal before the Court of Justice.
+Provisions of 350.6 million euros ($391 million) including interest have been made in respect of these fines in the accounts on 31 December 2021," it added.

-The European Commission had fined Air France 182.9 million euros ($204 million), the highest, followed by KLM at 127.1 million.
+The Commission had fined Air France 182.9 million euros, the highest, followed by KLM at 127.1 million.
 The total fine for the cartel made up of 12 airlines came to 776 million euros.

-The Luxembourg-based General Court rejected Air France KLM and KLM's appeals and those brought by Martinair Holland, Cargolux, Lufthansa LHAG.DE and Singapore Airlines SIAL.SI.

-It reduced the Commission's fines but also hiked them for Japan Airlines, Air Canada, British Airways, Cathay Pacific Airways, SAS Cargo Group and Others, Latam Airlines Group and Lan Cargo.
+The court reduced the fines for Air Canada AC.TO, Japan Airlines 9201.T, British Airways ICAG.L, Cathay Pacific Airways 0293.HK, Latam Airlines Group and its subsidiary Lan Cargo.

+SAS's SAS.ST fine remained about the same after judges reduced the penalties for part of its infringements but increased them for others.

+Lufthansa LHAG.DE and subsidiary Swiss International Airlines escaped a fine as it alerted the EU competition authority to the cartel.

 The cases are T-323/17 Martinair Holland, T-324/17 SAS Cargo Group and others, T-325/17 KLM, T-336/17 Air Canada, T-334/17 Cargolux Airlines, T-337/17 Air France–KLM, T-338/17 Air France, T-340/17 Japan Airlines, Case T-341/17 British Airways, T-342/17 Deutsche Lufthansa and others, T-343/17 Cathay Pacific Airways, T-344/17 Latam Airlines Group & Lan Cargo and T-350/17 Singapore Airlines & Singapore Airlines Cargo.